trangdata/khomuc/content/testimonials/dinh-nam/index.md

 schools: |
   VinUniversity
 highlight: |
-  Accepted to PhD programs in Applied Mathematics, University of New Hampshire;
+  Accepted to PhD programs in Applied Mathematics, University of New Hampshire and Applied Mathematics, University of Arizona;
-  Applied Mathematics, University of Arizona;
+  100% scholarship to Master's program in Big Data Management and Analysis and Master's program in Image Processing and Computer Vision, Erasmus Mundus
 title: Đình Nam
 links:
 - icon: facebook